 You people love podcasts and we love you for it.

-And so Beginning Balance, the newest addition to the YNAB podcast network, was born.
+And so Beginning Balance, a business podcast (and the newest addition to the YNAB podcast network) was born.

-Business owners, are you ready to conquer your cash flow, save your sanity, and build your bottom line?
+Entrepreneurs and business owners, are you ready to conquer your cash flow, save your sanity, and build your bottom line?
 Well, you’re in luck.
-Here’s what we learned in episode one of the brand new Beginning Balance podcast:
+Here’s what we learned about running a successful business in episode one of the brand new Beginning Balance podcast:

 A New View of Rule One

-A lot of business owners are surprised, and a little skeptical, about using personal budgeting software to manage a business budget, and we get it, because Jesse, the founder of YNAB and a legit budgeting guru, wasn’t using his own program for that purpose at first.
+A lot of business owners are surprised, and a little skeptical, about using personal budgeting software to manage a business budget, and we get it, because Jesse, the founder of YNAB, the podcast host, and a legit budgeting guru, wasn’t using his own program for that purpose at first.
 Yes, seriously.
 He finally had some money and had no idea what to do with it.
 Ironic, isn’t it?

 So when YNAB started making money, he’d check the business bank account and always felt that there wasn’t enough money to do anything with—no matter how much money was there.